What Are Dividends?

 Dividend types

 As an investor, you ultimately decide what form of dividends you are interested in based on the companies you choose to invest in.
-While dividend investing comes with risks regardless of the dividend type, it’s great to be informed on the variety to diversify your options.
-Now let’s talk about dividend types such as stock dividends, cash dividends, property dividends, liquidating dividends, dividend reinvestment programs (DRIPs), special dividends, preferred dividends, and dividend funds.
+While dividend investing comes with risks regardless of the dividend type, its great to be informed on the variety to diversify your options.
+Now lets talk about dividend types such as stock dividends, cash dividends, property dividends, liquidating dividends, dividend reinvestment programs (DRIPs), special dividends, preferred dividends, and dividend funds.

 • Stock dividends